For Sale: 1978 Datsun 280Z with a Supercharged LSx

+When you click on links to various merchants in this article and make a purchase, this can result in Engine Swap Depot earning a commission.

-This 1978 Datsun 280Z is for sale on eBay in Denver, Colorado.
+This 1978 Datsun 280Z is for sale on eBay (ESD may earn a commision when a product is purchased from this link) in Denver, Colorado.
 Power comes from a 6.0 L LY6 V8 that produces 537 horsepower and 514 lb-ft of torque to the wheels thanks to a Cadillac CTS-V supercharger.
 The engine upgrades include a TSP 225/230 cam kit, double springs, Titanium retainers, hardened push rods, CTS-V injectors, and Corvette throttle body.
 Drivetrain consists of a T-56 six-speed manual with a Z06 clutch, JCI driveshaft, and R200 rear end with OBX LSD and 3.45 gears.

 Full Stats: